Lecture 9

 \[ Y = \begin{bmatrix} y_{1,1} & y_{1,2} & y_{1,3} \\ y_{2,1} & y_{2,2} & y_{2,3} \\ y_{3,1} & y_{3,2} & y_{3,3} \\ \end{bmatrix} \]

-Note that the output indexing loses the first and last row and column because there is no padding.
-In cases with zero padding, then all undefined indices of the input are set to zero when using the convolution formula and reaching undefined indices.
+Note that the output loses a row and a column relative to the input because there is no padding.
+In cases with zero padding, all undefined indices of the input are treated as zero when the convolution formula reaches them.

 Each element \(y_{s,t}\) of the output is given by: \[ y_{s,t} = \sum_{i=1}^{2} \sum_{j=1}^{2} \mathcal{K}[i,j] \cdot \mathcal{I}[(s+2)-i, (t+2)-j] \]